roblebob/UltradianX/README.md

 Its target is to weaken that wall that appears when something worth pursuing
     has not been pursued for a while

-## Data Structure

-### Adventures

-    Every Adventure is an emmergent structure
-    which is build out of all Details dedicated to it.
+Overall it tries to help with _atelic_ pursues which have no explicit endpoint,
+    in contrast to _telic_ ones, which do.

+## Strategies & Benefits

++ to start the day what seems most important, that which have the highest priority

++ if you have started some domain and you notice that proceeding it, serves fun and interest, continue doing it, as to say give it a higher degree of importance

++ to allow the present moment to decide what the next task might/should be (free scheduler, like free jazz)

++ so have th advantages of a daily routine, continuously working something, without the drawbacks, that only a limited amount can be handled daily

 ## Paid vs. Free version

 In the Free version, in addition to every suggestion page popping up periodically, there is a google advertising frame showing at the bottom of the page, until the user touches the screen.